Generating Wealth Through Cycle Investing

 Without structure, cycle investing becomes guesswork.

-Cycle investing focuses on:
+Cycle investing, done well, focuses on:

 - ranges instead of exact points